Lachlan-Mayne/english-notes/Pete r/Business.md

 ## Global Factors:
 1. Pretty much all businesses are influenced by global factors
-2. Global operations can offer cost-savings for operations managers when they consider the most suitable sourcing option
+2. Global operations can offer cost-savings for operations managers when they consider the most suitable sourcing options and advantages of locating their operations around the world
+3. Operations management that has been well set up, will allow businesses to benefit